Task complexity shapes internal representations and robustness in neural networks: Measuring layer robustness in a language model

 \section{Measuring layer robustness in a language model}

+We emphasize that, unlike the MNIST and Fashion-MNIST experiments, we do not vary task complexity in this section; instead, we use a fixed downstream task (NER) to demonstrate that the same probes yield informative, layer-wise robustness profiles in a transformer.
 In this case study, we evaluated the robustness of individual layers in a pretrained DistilBERT model\footnote{\url{https://huggingface.co/dslim/distilbert-NER}}~\cite{sanh2019distilbert}, fine-tuned on the CoNLL-2003 NER dataset~\cite{tjong-kim-sang-de-meulder-2003-introduction}.
-DistilBERT, a distilled variant of BERT~\cite{devlin-etal-2019-bert}, contains approximately 65 million parameters.
+DistilBERT, a distilled variant of Bidirectional Encoder Representations from Transformers (BERT)~\cite{devlin-etal-2019-bert}, contains approximately 65 million parameters.
 We focus on the named entity recognition task, which aims to identify and categorize entities within text.
 We apply our diagnostic probes independently to six layers of the model: (1) the positional embedding layer, (2) the first linear layer of the first transformer block, (3) the second linear layer of the first transformer block, (4) the first linear layer of the final transformer block, (5) the second linear layer of the final transformer block, and (6) the token‐classification (output) layer.
 For each probe, we report the test F1-score on the NER task.

 In Figures~\ref{fig:7}a-c, we plot the F1 score as a function of the fraction of removed edges for six transformer layers.
 First, consider the binarization experiment (Fig.~\ref{fig:7}a).
 The earliest layers suffer a rapid decline in F1 score as the edges are removed, with the signed model’s predictions becoming nearly indistinguishable from random.
 In contrast, the deepest layers remain remarkably robust: even under extreme edge removal, their binarized counterparts sustain high F1 scores.
 To make this comparison explicit, Figure~\ref{fig:7}d shows the difference between the original and binarized F1 curves for each layer.
 This pattern aligns with the findings of Bai et al.~\cite{bai-etal-2021-binarybert}, who demonstrated that shallower transformer layers are more susceptible to quantization errors than deeper ones.